Fluid Dream

 Isfahan, Iran, February 2008

 Fluid Dream is the title of a collection of wood carvings created for my undergraduate thesis project, accompanied by a text and a collection of photographs that I captured during the project.
-When creating these works, I established a sensory connection with the various wood types and shaped the final forms according to the visual characteristics of each kind of wood.
-By using my sense of touch, I achieved the desired result.
-I didn’t use power tools during the project; instead, I crafted my own.
+When creating these works, I established a sensory connection with the various wood types and shaped the general forms according to the visual characteristics of each kind of wood.
+Then, by using my sense of touch, I achieved the desired result.
+I did not use power tools during the project; instead, I crafted my own.
 These custom-made tools were created, either entirely or partially, to maintain the minimum distance from the material.

-The body of wood carvings in Fluid Dream was created to achieve a genuine relationship between tools, material, and the artist.
-However, the main approach of the project was a search for purity and the relationships formed through the course of my artistic life.
+The body of wood carvings in Fluid Dream was created to achieve a relationship between tools, material, and the artist.
+However, the main approach of the project was a search for the purity of experiences formed through the course of my artistic life.

-One of the effects of the Fluid Dream project was to try to make a clear connection between writing and visual art.
+One of the effects of the Fluid Dream project was that it led me to experience a connection between writing and visual art practice.
 Additionally, the process and concerns about my creating art are addressed in the text.
-Fluid Dream is a uniquely emotion-driven story.
+Fluid Dream is an emotion-driven story for me.

 Slumbered Nature photo collection

-Perhaps the ultimate goal for an artist, or anyone involved with working with wood, is to go into nature and simply observe it; this was one of the last conversations that I had with Kamal Masaeli, my thesis tutor, about wood while writing the dissertation.
-Simple yet complex observation means that a deep reflection is formed through looking.
-This time, the artistic work from start to finish is just looking, without “making” anything in the conventional sense.
+Perhaps the ultimate goal for an artist, or anyone working with wood, is to go into nature and simply observe it.
+This was one of the last conversations I had with Kamal Masaeli, my thesis tutor, about wood while writing the Fluid Dream text.
+Simple yet complex, observation: it means contemplating through looking.
+This time, the artistic work from start to finish is just observing, without making anything in the conventional sense.

-The photo collection titled Slumbered Nature consists of 61 frames and was exhibited alongside my dissertation works as part of the Fluid Dream project in the format of an artist’s book.
+The photo collection titled Slumbered Nature consists of 61 frames and was exhibited alongside my thesis project, Fluid Dream, in the format of an artist’s book.
 The photos feature close-up frames of various tree bark textures, mostly taken in urban environments over approximately seven months.

 2010-2025 © Foad Alijani